kubernetes/community/contributors/devel/sig-testing/e2e-tests.md

 **NOTE:** To build/run with tests in a new directory within ./test/e2e, add the directory to import list in ./test/e2e/e2e_test.go

-TODO(#20357): Create a self-documented example which has been disabled, but can be copied to create new tests and outlines the capabilities and libraries used.

 When writing a test, consult #kinds-of-tests above to determine how your test should be marked, (e.g. `[Slow]`, `[Serial]`; remember, by default we assume a test can run in parallel with other tests!).